manifoldai/orbyter-docker/README.md

 1. Create new branch, e.g, `mws/orbyter-ml-dev-3.3`
 2. Make changes to `Dockerfile`, `requirements.txt`, `README.md`, and bump `VERSION` to `3.3`.
-Note, you can test you new build by running `make build-orbyter-ml-dev`.
+Note, you can test you new build by running `make build-ml-dev`.
 3. Create a pull request back into master.
 4. When changes are merged to `master`, get the latest commit: `git checkout master`, `git pull`